Carpal Tunnel Syndrome

 With the pain sometimes incredibly unbearable, some patients opt for surgery to relieve their pain.
 The good news is that with Fusion Physical Therapy, you need not undergo surgery.
 Our physical therapists are specialized in returning patients’ fingers, hands, and arms back to normal.

 Causes of Carpal Tunnel Syndrome

-- Using vibrating tools like holding the steering of a heavy machinery
+- Using tools that vibrate on your hands, e.g. steering heavy machinery

 - Burning pains

 - Needle and pin-like pain